 ARROW has added that Whitemoss bosses were able to use this change in the law when they put in an application for an extension.

-Nicola Escott commented: “The predictions made in 2002 by The Champion came true when in 2014 Whitemoss hazardous waste site used the new legislation.
+Nicola Escott commented: “The predictions made in 2002 came true when in 2014 Whitemoss hazardous waste site used the new legislation.
 They applied to the Government to override Lancashire County Council’s decision to stop them from building a massive extension.”

 However bosses at Whitemoss have pointed out “Lancashire County Council never had an application for planning permission for the extension to consider or reject.”